Want X-Ray Vision? Step 1: Learn Polyvagal Theory

 Video 3: The Physiology of Mobilization in the Face of Threat

 Here we delve into the YELLOW state, associated with the body’s mobilization to face perceived threats – the well-known fight or flight response activated by the sympathetic nervous system.
 This response is a fundamental aspect of our physiology, designed for immediate survival by prioritizing actions over analysis.
-When our nervous system (via neuroception) detects danger, it shifts resources accordingly: reducing blood flow to the smarty pants brain to limit overthinking, while pausing non-essential functions like digestion, immunity, and reproduction.
+When our nervous system (via neuroception) detects danger, it shifts resources accordingly: reducing blood flow to the smarty pants brain to limit overthinking (and get that juicy oxygen to where we need it — the muscles!!), while pausing non-essential functions like digestion, immunity, and reproduction.
 This is our body’s way of preparing us to either confront the challenge or make a swift escape.
-Despite this state “covering over” our inner light – the essence of our authentic Self – it’s crucial to remember that our light remains 100% bright and intact, merely obscured by the immediate demands of survival.
 The YELLOW state is great for temporarily reallocating our resources to ensure we live to see another day.
 Well…. at least it’s supposed to be a temporary reallocation of resources… What happens when we stay in chronic YELLOW?

 Video 4: Shutdown Due to Immobilization in the Face of Threat